colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 }
 ```

-Most of the privates methods for HCI commands follow a pattern which requires sending a message via a Mach port to send the HCI command via `_BluetoothHCIDispatchUserClientRoutine()`.
+Most of the private methods for HCI commands follow a pattern which requires sending data via a Mach port to the IOKit service to forward to the HCI command via `BluetoothHCIDispatchUserClientRoutine()`.

 ```c
 int _BluetoothHCIDispatchUserClientRoutine(int arg0, int arg1, int arg2) {